-The term 'Annual Percentage Yield (APY)' is included in the Banking edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+The term 'Annual Percentage Yield (APY)' is included in the Investments edition of the Herold Financial Dictionary.
+Get yourself a copy now on Amazon - available as Kindle or Paperback.

 APY describes the amount of compound interest which individuals or businesses will earn in a given year (or longer time period).
 Investments in money market accounts, savings accounts, and CD Certificates of Deposit all pay out such interest.
 It is the annual percentage yield that demonstrates precisely the amount in interest individuals will receive.
 This is helpful for people or businesses trying to ascertain which investments and banks offer superior returns by comparing and contrasting their real yields.
 In general, higher Annual Percentage Yields are better to have (unless one is comparing interest on credit card debts).